The 50/50 Partnership That Cost Me $80K in Opportunity (And the 3-Week Vetting Protocol I Run Before Any Deal)

 The ROI:

-10 hours of partnership vetting prevented $80K in opportunity cost.
+10 hours of partnership vetting now sit between me and another $80K partnership mistake.

 That framework has since prevented 2 misaligned partnerships I almost entered (based on alignment test red flags).